hgouraud/gwtolatex/README.txt

   other LaTeX commands whiwch may be inserted anywhere in the document.
 - a succession of <tag ...>
   * <a href= ...>Nnn</a> queries to a GeneWeb data base.
+      Creates a new section or subsection.
+      Depending on the "Sub" command (see below), increments the subsection level or not.
       Analysis of p= and n= identifies person being queried.
       Entry \index{N, p} is created.
       If Nnn is different from "N, p", then additional Entry \index{Nnn, see n, p} is created
   * <x Command parameter> issues a command to GwToLaTeX. parameter can be "on/off" or a string
       | "Arbres" -> "on/off"